davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 The first track on Side B will be instructions for building the week's project, which you'll complete on your own (or with your friends) during the middle of the week.

-During the Acoustic, Electronic, and Final Project builds, this will be time for you to work on prototyping and iterating on your design.
+During the Acoustic, Electronic, and Final Project builds, this will be time for you to work on prototyping and iterating on your instrument design and composition.

 <br>